Belize: Species

 With ~90% of the reef still yet to be researched, some estimate that only 10% of all species have been discovered.

 Conservation

 Belize became the first country in the world to completely ban bottom trawling in December 2010.
 In December 2015, Belize banned offshore oil drilling within 1 km of the Barrier Reef and all of its seven World Heritage Sites.
+In 2017, the Government and people of Belize made marine conservation history implementing an indefinite moratorium on offshore oil activities everywhere Belize exercises maritime jurisdiction.
+This move was further bolstered when the Government enacted law which requires a referendum if there is any move to lift the moratorium.

 Despite these protective measures, the reef remains under threat from oceanic pollution as well as uncontrolled tourism, shipping, and fishing.
-Other threats include hurricanes, along with global warming and the resulting increase in ocean temperatures, which causes coral bleaching.
+Other threats include hurricanes, climate change and the resulting increase in ocean temperatures, which causes coral bleaching.
 It is claimed by scientists that over 40% of Belize's coral reef has been damaged since 1998.

 Climate

 Belize has a tropical climate with pronounced wet and dry seasons, although there are significant variations in weather patterns by region.
 Temperatures vary according to elevation, proximity to the coast, and the moderating effects of the northeast trade winds off the Caribbean.
 Average temperatures in the coastal regions range from 24 °C in January to 27 °C in July.
 Temperatures are slightly higher inland, except for the southern highland plateaus, such as the Mountain Pine Ridge, where it is noticeably cooler year round.
 Overall, the seasons are marked more by differences in humidity and rainfall than in temperature.

 Average rainfall varies considerably, from 1350 mm in the north and west to over 4500 mm in the extreme south.
 Seasonal differences in rainfall are greatest in the northern and central regions of the country where, between January and April or May, less than 100 mm of rainfall per month.
 The dry season is shorter in the south, normally only lasting from February to April.
 A shorter, less rainy period, known locally as the "little dry", usually occurs in late July or August, after the onset of the rainy season.